-Ficus elastica, also known as a rubber plant, is an odd-looking plant with its huge, soft leaves and exotic name from the tropics of southeast Asia.
+Ficus elastica, also known as a rubber plant, is an odd-looking plant from the tropics of Southeast Asia with huge, soft leaves and an exotic name.
 It can grow to 50 feet with an enormous canopy of draping, foot-long oval leaves.
-Like many ficus, it has hanging roots and develops flanged trunks over time.
+Like many ficuses, it has hanging roots and develops flanged trunks over time.
 In the home, it is an excellent standard plant that thrives with bright light, regular water, warmth, and fertilizer.

 F. elastica requires bright, filtered light and can tolerate morning sun.
 Plants that are kept too dark will become leggy, lose their lower leaves, and the color will become dull instead of glossy and vibrant.